esteban03/simple-mcp/README.md

 }
 ```

-## Functionalities & Tools
+## Tools

-This project serves as a playground for testing various MCP functionalities.
-The current include:

-- **Terminal Command Execution** - Run terminal commands through MCP integration
+- **Terminal Command Execution**
+  - Run terminal commands through MCP integration.

+- **List Files**
+  - List files in a specified directory via MCP.

+## Resources

+- **README Resource Exposure**
+  - Access the contents of the README.md file as an MCP resource.
+Useful for programmatically retrieving documentation or displaying project information in other tools.